 Hiring a New York Car Accident Attorney

-Over 4 million Americans who are involved in automobile accidents suffer serious injuries that require medical attention.
-If you’ve been hurt in an auto accident in New York, you can count on the personal injury attorneys at Leav & Steinberg LLP to answer your questions and help you pursue your legal options.
+According to the National Safety Council, over 5 million Americans received medical care due to motor vehicle injuries in 2021.
+If you’ve been hurt in an auto accident in New York, you can count on the personal injury attorneys at Leav & Steinberg, LLP to answer your questions and help you pursue your legal options.

-Do I Need an Attorney After a Car Accident?
+Do I Need an Attorney After a Car Accident in New York, NY?